 - % of spend against strategic investments

 - $ spent per employee against total departmental budget

 - # of priority shifts monthly

-- Average velocity for the team
+- Average velocity of the team

 - % of stories planned vs. accepted

 - % of automated tests executed per release

 - # hours of backlog work estimated

 - $ of average initiative funded